google-research/google-research/tunas/README.md

 in our search spaces (to ensure that our random search baselines are reproducible), and for analyzing the outputs of architecture search experiments.

+**Released datasets:** In addition to the source code for reproducing our experiments, we also include additional datasets, which are linked to and described in detail in the "Released datasets" section below.

 **Platform requirements:** The TuNAS codebase is written on top of TensorFlow.
 It is optimized for -- and currently only runs on -- Cloud TPUs.
 Our experiments were conducted using